The National General Practice Accreditation Scheme

-The requirement for general practices to achieve accreditation within 12 months of joining the PIP or WIP – Practice Stream is unchanged for practices that wish to submit a new application for the PIP or WIP – Practice Stream and are assessed as low risk for the transmission of COVID-19.
+Yes, however the requirement for general practices to achieve accreditation within 12 months of joining the PIP or WIP – Practice Stream is unchanged for practices that wish to submit a new application for the PIP or WIP – Practice Stream and are assessed as low risk for the transmission of COVID-19.

-Will assessments be on-site, as they were before COVID-19?
+Will assessments be on site, as they were before COVID-19?

 Yes, all assessments are to be conducted using an assessment model with all assessors on site.